 - 14,685,230 requests from Baidu (Baiduspider)

 As you can see, Google is the number one search engine crawler of sites hosted at Kinsta.
-This really isn’t surprising as Google is by far the biggest search engine on the web.
+This really isn’t surprising as Google is by far the biggest search engine on the web (even though it’s not the only one).
 According to statcounter, Bing only maintains 2.4% of the search engine market share.

 The fact that 36% and or 200+ million requests are coming from Bing, means that they are still indexing a lot of data and perhaps even crawling at a more frequent pace.
 In other words, just because Bing isn’t as popular, doesn’t mean it isn’t indexing and crawling a large amount of data!